Table of Contents

 3. Top Off This Stand

 When you have done every step correctly, and you have double checked every screw, your stand will be ready to hold all your gear.
 Now all you have to do is to test it to see if everything is okay and sturdy.
-After all, you need to make sure that your project can handle the heavy things.
+After all, you need to make sure that your project can handle the heavy weight.

 If it can hold them, then you can proudly say that you’ve just learned how to build a tactical gear stand.